gowachin/matreex/vignettes/Harvesting.md

 )
 #> Starting while loop.
 Maximum t = 200
 #> Simulation ended after time 200
-#> BA stabilized at 45.16 with diff of 0.69 at time 200
+#> BA stabilized at 45.62 with diff of 1.04 at time 200
 #> Time difference of 0.821 secs
 ```

 Once the simulation is done, we can extract the basal area and the
-number of individual at each step of the simulation.
-The new variable we
+number of individual at each step of the simulation, but also a new
-can look now is $H$, the sum of harvest distribution at each step.
-This
+variable $H$.
+This is the sum of density of harvested trees at each time
-distribution is also exported with an harvest value for each mesh cell
+step.
+The density of harvested trees is also exported for each size mesh
 $h_i$.

 In this case, $H$ is correlated with $N$ since it’s a constant